 \section{Related Work}

 To the best of our knowledge, there are no publicly available MIDI caption datasets.
-In this section, for related work, we first briefly mention various publicly available MIDI datasets.
-Then, we discuss the closely related topic of caption generation from audio and music.
+In this section, we briefly mention various publicly available MIDI datasets and discuss the closely related topic of caption generation from audio and music.

 Despite the scarcity of MIDI caption datasets, existing repositories offer potential resources that could be adapted for this purpose.
-Among these datasets, the Lakh MIDI Dataset \cite{raffel2016learning} stands out, comprising a vast collection of MIDI files.
-While primarily tailored for MIR tasks such as melody extraction and chord estimation, the sheer volume and diversity of musical compositions within this dataset present an opportunity for repurposing towards captioning tasks, albeit requiring appropriate preprocessing.
-Amongst other available datasets, the MAESTRO Dataset \cite{hawthorne2018enabling} offers aligned pairs of MIDI and audio files, primarily intended for piano music generation.
-Similarly, the MuseGAN Dataset \cite{dong2018musegan}, with its focus on multi-track music generation, and the MAPS Dataset \cite{ycart2018maps}, containing recordings of classical piano pieces alongside aligned MIDI files, present potential avenues for MIDI captioning research.
-Additionally, the Wikifonia Dataset \cite{simonetta2018symbolic}, features a substantial collection of lead sheets accompanied by MIDI files.
-Closest to our proposed MIDI-caption dataset is the WikiMusicText (WikiMT) dataset \cite{wu2023clamp} consisting of lead sheets in ABC notations.
-While the WikiMT dataset includes certain metadata, such as descriptions, it is important to note that these descriptions primarily pertain to general information about the music piece rather than the detailed descriptions of musical contents provided in MIDI files within our captions.
+Among these, the Lakh MIDI Dataset \cite{raffel2016learning} stands out, comprising a vast collection of MIDI files.
+While primarily tailored for MIR tasks such as melody extraction and chord estimation, its volume and diversity present an opportunity for repurposing towards captioning tasks, albeit requiring appropriate preprocessing.
+The MAESTRO Dataset \cite{hawthorne2018enabling} offers aligned pairs of MIDI and audio files, primarily for piano music generation.
+The MuseGAN Dataset \cite{dong2018musegan} focuses on multi-track songs, and the MAPS Dataset \cite{ycart2018maps}, contains recordings of classical piano pieces alongside aligned MIDI files and thus also present potential avenues for MIDI captioning research.
+Additionally, the Wikifonia Dataset \cite{simonetta2018symbolic} features a substantial collection of lead sheets accompanied by MIDI files.
+Closest to our proposed MIDI-caption dataset is the WikiMusicText (WikiMT) dataset \cite{wu2023clamp}, which includes lead sheets in ABC notation with metadata including text descriptions.
+These descriptions, however, pertain to general information about the music piece rather than detailed descriptions of musical contents provided in MIDI files within our captions.